chowjx/BIA4-ICA1/Classification/readme.md

 # Classification Model Training and Testing on Kaggle

 ## Overview
 This guide provides instructions for running a classification model using both internal and external datasets.
 All codes and datasets are publicly available on Kaggle, and you can execute the training and testing process using GPU through [this Kaggle link](https://www.kaggle.com/code/selix075/classification-training-testing-final/edit).
+Besides, all the datasets are available in kaggle.

 ## Steps